kalo-ai/ShapePFCN/README.md

 ```

 2) Given that Thea's libraries were compiled successfully (for questions related to Thea, please email Siddhartha Chaudhuri),
-   the next step is to compile our version of caffe (sorry, we modified caffe to incorporate our own data & projection layers):
+   the next step is to compile our version of caffe (sorry, we modified caffe to incorporate our own data & projection layers) and generate the header used for parsing protobuf schemas in Caffe:

 ```
      cd caffe-ours
      make -j32
+     sh generate_proto.sh
      cd ../
 ```